Martin Gold

 B.Des.
 Architecture, University of Florida, 1993

-Stephen Bender is Acting Director of CityLab-Orlando, an off-campus market-rate program of the University of Florida Graduate School of Architecture, offering Master in Architecture and Master of Science in Architecture Studies.
+Stephen Bender is Director of CityLab-Orlando, an off-campus market-rate program of the University of Florida Graduate School of Architecture, offering Master in Architecture and Master of Science in Architecture Studies.

 As a licensed architect, Bender has focused his professional architecture practice, bndr, llc, on projects with the opportunity to explore sustainability and prefabrication in housing and small business.
 This critical practice is synergistic to his academic developments, course enhancement/creation, and research collaborations at UF.
 He is Co-PI for the HUD funded Project Re-envision, and the HUD-RD funded Advanced Technologies for Rapid Manufacturing of Post-Disaster Housing, both with interdisciplinary teams.
 These projects evidence innovation in sustainability practices, prefabrication technology, and partnerships and policy, all focused on housing.